kyma-project/kyma/docs/monitoring/08-04-send-notifications.md

 Follow these steps to configure notifications for Slack.

-1. Install the Incoming Webhooks Slack app and configure it to receive notifications coming from third party services.
+1. Install the Incoming WebHooks Slack app and configure it to receive notifications coming from third party services.
 Read [this](https://api.slack.com/incoming-webhooks#create_a_webhook) document to find out how to set up the configuration.
   >**NOTE**: The approval of your Slack workspace administrator may be necessary to set up the webhook.

  The integration settings should look similar to the following: